Editorial Policies

 Multiple, Redundant, or Concurrent Publication

-An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+An author should not generally publish manuscripts describing essentially the same research in more than one Journal or primary publication.
+Submitting the same manuscript to more than one Journal concurrently constitutes unethical publishing behaviour and is unacceptable.

 Authorship of the Paper

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+Authorship should be limited to those who have contributed significantly to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Hazards and Human or Animal Subjects